Tourette Syndrome Causes, Symptoms, and Treatment

 Dr. Piacentini is quick to point out that modeling behaviors seen in others is a very human thing to do since mimicry and empathy are important ways of both learning new behaviors and connecting with others.

 "The individuals who developed these behaviors weren’t doing so maliciously, or because they wanted attention.
 It’s just that's the way our brains work.
-It’s a way of trying to achieve some kind of social connection when you're isolated."
+It’s a way of trying to achieve some kind of social connection when we're isolated."

 Dr. Piacentini also said that it was important to acknowledge that not all function tic-like behaviors come from viewing social media, but that there are a number of different reason for why these symptoms may emerge.